sidion/browser-request-breakdown/README.md

 # browser-request-breakdown
-A document to walk through talking points of a browser request This is not a complete and exhaustive list down to the electron level but is trying to touch on many interesting topics or talking points that can be delved into further

-Note: for reduced complexity this is making a number of assumptions, each assumption will be stated when appropriate
+**What**:
+A document trying to go over many touch points in the context of "what happens when a browsers makes a request to get a webpage"

+**who**:
+This document is bias towards back end web developer concepts and will benefit developers who are in that role but anyone interested in or working with web development or internet requests could benefit from

+**Caveats**:
+This is not a complete exhaustive list, as mentioned in the who, this has an audience so we will not be diving into things like [how computers and graphic cards render things to a monitor](https://computer.howstuffworks.com/graphics-card.htm)

+There are also a number of assumptions made throughout the document, I have tried to note them where they are

+I have included links where I have found deeper information but they should be starting off points for deeper dives and not considered exhaustive

+---

 # Preamble:
-we assume:
+**we assume**:
-1. there is a functional computer with internet connection
+1. there is a functional computer with internet connection  (note the internet connection is a deep subject with countless rabbit holes and will require its own document to say the least)
 2. that computer has a browser open and a url present in the address bar - we will use  https://gitlab.com/gitlab-org/gitlab as an example
 3. the breakdown starts when the user hits the enter/return key to execute the request

 # Pre-Network: